kdovlet777/menuproject/README.md

 <h1> Django Menu Project <h1>
-This is a Django project that allows users to browse and order food items from a menu.
+<p> This is a Django project that allows users to browse menu. </p>

 <h3> Requirements </h3>
 The following packages are required to run this Django project: